article updated in 2018

 There are 8 Christmas markets across Copenhagen, in Freetown Christiania, Nyhavn harbor, Kronborg castle, Kongens Nytorv (between Nyhavn and Strøget), the Meatpacking District, the Hans Christian Andersen Christmas market on Axeltorv, the KADK (the Royal Danish Academy) market, and in Tivoli Gardens.

-Ask anyone and they will tell you the #1 market is located in the second-oldest operating amusement park in the world, Tivoli Gardens.
+Ask anyone and they will tell you the #1 Christmas market in Copehangen is located in the second-oldest operating amusement park in the world, Tivoli Gardens.
 Picture it like if the whole of Disneyland was just ‘Fantasyland’.
 The market is chalked full of gifts, snacks, cookies, sweets, and hot drinks like glögg (the Scandinavian version of gluhwein).
 Open from mid-November to the end of December the decorated wooden houses, snow-covered trees and Christmas lights will give you a true Nordic Christmas experience.

 If you still haven’t had your Christmas fill after Tivoli I would suggest heading over to the Nyhavn harbor market.
 Not only is Nyhavn the most picturesque area in the city, you’ll always find people mingling about drinking and having a great time (after all alcohol is legal on the street here).
 It’s one of the cozier markets and features handmade Danish gifts, delicious Christmas foods and drink, entertainment, and of course more glögg.